 What Is the Civilian Committee?

-Every RAF Air Cadet squadron is supported by a Civilian Committee — a group of local volunteers who work behind the scenes to ensure the squadron can operate safely, legally, and sustainably.
+Every RAF Air Cadet squadron is supported by a Civilian Committee.
+A group of local volunteers who work behind the scenes to ensure the squadron can operate safely, legally, and sustainably.

 At 2353 (Ystrad Mynach) Squadron, the Civilian Committee plays a vital role in enabling the cadets’ activities while allowing uniformed staff to focus on training, leadership, and safeguarding.